-Badami is located in the Bagalkot District in the north part of Karnataka, South India.
+Badami caves are located in the Bagalkot District in the north part of Karnataka, South India.
 The distance from Bijapur is 120 kms.

 Badami, founded by Pulikesi I in the 6th centuary AD, was the capital city of the early Chalukyas who ruled this land.

-The other attractions in Badami are North Fort with many temples and an Archaeological Museum.
+Archaeological Museum at Badami -The other attractions in Badami India are North Fort with many temples and an Archaeological Museum.

 Aihole - Located 110 kms away from Bijapur, this temple city is famous as the 'Cradle of Indian Temple Architecture'.